 The Affordable Care Act (2010) requires most health insurance plans to cover the cost of a breast pump as part of women’s preventative health services.
 Every insurance plan may have different requirements for this benefit so we recommend during your pregnancy to contact your insurance company and determine your benefits for covering the cost of your breast pump.

 Personal, electric pumps are ideal for mothers returning to work full time, or for those who want a fast and easy pumping experience.
-Learn more about the breast pumps available for purchase at The Breastfeeding Center:

 Contact a lactation consultant